majn/telegram-purple/README.md

     - Picture, audio and video messages
     - File transfers
     - Geo-locations
-    - Emojie
+    - Multiple accounts on one client
+    - Respect libpurple proxy settings (implemented but untested)
     - Adium Plugin

 ## Platform Support

-Currently we can only provide an installation guide for Linux, even though it should be possible to compile this plugin on all platforms.
-If someone manages to create a working Windows or OSX build, please let us know.
+Currently we can only provide an installation guide for Linux, even though it should be possible to compile this plugin on other platforms.
+If someone manages to create a working Windows, BSD or OSX build, please let us know.

-# A Word of Warning

-This is a very early (pre-alpha) version for development and testing and NOT for productive use.
-Even though it already provides basic features, you should still expect bugs and crashes when running it.

-When encountering a crash or some other bugs, please report it to us, preferably together with a backtrace [https://developer.pidgin.im/wiki/GetABacktrace]

 # Installation Instructions

 Unfortunately there are currently no packages, so you need to compile it yourself:

-## Get this repository either from Bitbucket or from the Github mirror.
+## 1. Get this repository either from Bitbucket or from the Github mirror.

         git clone https://bitbucket.org/telegrampurple/telegram-purple

-## Fetch all needed dependencies
+## 2. Fetch all needed dependencies

-This plugin depends on a working libpurple client and the following packages:
+This plugin depends on a working libpurple client (like Pidgin or Finch) and the following packages:

         - glib-2.0
-        - libcrypto
+        - libssl
         - libpurple
         - libzlib

+### Fedora

 On Fedora you can install all dependencies with:

         sudo yum install gcc openssl-devel glib2-devel libpurple-devel

+### Debian

-And on Debian/Ubuntu you can use:
+On Debian-based systems you can use:

         sudo apt-get install libssl-dev libglib2.0-dev libpurple-dev

+NOTE: Ubuntu is currently not working, since libpurple doesn't seem to find libssl when loading the plugin.
+It will compile, but will not be loaded by Pidgin.

-## Compile and install
+## 3. Compile and install

-        ./configure
         make
         sudo make install